My dog is vomiting or has diarrhoea: what to do, when to call the vet

 My dog is vomiting and has diarrhoea at the same time, is it serious?

-How long before worrying about diarrhoea?
+How long before you should worry about diarrhoea?